19 Simple Ways to Get Scammed Online: I Did It and So Can You!

 1. The Nigerian Prince

 We've all heard of the Nigerian prince, and we all know he's very wealthy.
-He really wants to send you a few million dollars, but he just needs to know you really want it.
-Just sent him $10,000 (or whatever amount he feels like at the time) and the money will be all yours!
+You get an email that says he really wants to send you a few million dollars, but he just needs to know you really want it.
+Just send him $10,000 (or whatever amount he feels like at the time) and the money will be all yours!

 This particular scam is too juvenile for me.
-Like I said, I'm an expert and would never fall for something so obvious.
-If you don't want to fall for these, just don't send money to people you don't know and can't verify online.
-Easy peasy.
+Even I'm skeptical of these emails.
+Like I said, I'm an expert and would never respond to something so obvious.
+Is anyone naïve enough to transfer money to scam artists posing as Nigerian Princes these days?
+If you don't want to fall for these, just ignore it and don't send money or provide personal information to people you don't know and whose background you can't verify online.
+Easy peasy to stay safe.

-The kinds of scams that get me are when people that you DO know and have some history with ask for money and then take it and run.
-Those are the ones I fall for.
+The kinds of scam artists that get me are when people that you DO know and have some relevant history with ask for money and then take it and run.
+Those are the scams I fall for.
 I laugh really hard when those happen.

 2. The Fake YouTube Expert from India

 Back in 2014, he shared some things he was working on that were going well, particularly with YouTube.
 In 2016, he offered to sell me a YouTube channel, but I didn't take him up on it.
-We actually did a call and over video he showed me the backend of his channel with stats, earnings, etc. A short time later, he sold it…everything seemed pretty legit as I saw the completed listing, etc.
+We actually did some phone calls and over video he showed me the backend of his channel with stats, earnings, etc. A short time later, he sold it… everything seemed pretty legit as I saw the completed listing, etc.

 Fast forward to 2018, he reached out and said that he had built a second YouTube channel and was looking to sell again.

-Again, I did another call with him and he showed me the numbers and it looked pretty legit.
-However, I didn't want to buy the channel…so he offered me something else.
+Again, I did another phone call with him and he showed me the numbers and it looked pretty legit.
+However, I didn't want to buy the channel… so he offered me something else.
 He said for $2,500 he would teach me exactly how he builds YouTube channels with massive followings quickly.

 In addition, he would not only teach me, but he would have his team create a new channel for me, create the first several videos, and get my channel to a certain subscriber level for me.
 It would be a white-glove service to build and launch my YouTube channel.

-After a couple of discussions with him, I said, “What the heck…let's do it!”
+After a couple of discussions with him, I said, “What the heck… let's do it!”
+I then proceeded to transfer money to his account.
 After all, the worst that could happen is I lose $2,500.

 Well, turns out I lost $2,500!